DennisHeimbigner/ttm/docs/ttmref.md

 * ````#<SCN;string1;name;string2;string3>````
 * Parameters: name is the name of the string to scan, string1, string2, and string3 are strings.
-* Value: string2 if the characters of string1 match the characters of the string name which imed lately follow the residual pointer stringy If there is not a match Side Effect: if the characters do match, the residual pointer is advanced past these characters.
+* Value: string2 if the characters of string1 match the characters of the string name which immediately follow the residual pointer stringy If there is not a match Side Effect: if the characters do match, the residual pointer is advanced past these characters.

 ###Character Scan